x1xhlol/zero-calendar/README.md

 3. Configure Google OAuth for your deployed domain and Better Auth routes.
 4. Set a real `BETTER_AUTH_SECRET` for production.
 5. Configure Resend if you want invitation emails enabled.

-## Notes

-- Never commit `.env*` files or service credentials.
-- This repository is an application, so `"private": true` in `package.json` only prevents accidental npm publication.
-- `next.config.mjs` currently allows TypeScript build errors during Next.js builds.
-If you want stricter public CI, consider removing that override.

 ## License